|By Monica Mendoza, The Gazette (Colorado Springs, Colo.)|

 "It's also concerning to me that the person who was putting in the filters was working by himself when they knew there was a potential problem," King said.

-Luke, and others at Utilities, are not convinced that an expansion of the sprinkler system inside the coal-fired plant would have made a difference in the May 5 fire.
+Luke, and others at Utilities, are not convinced that an expansion of the sprinkler system inside the coal-fired plant would have made a difference in the

 "It is not necessarily standard in the industry," Luke said.
 "There are other issues with adding the sprinklers.
 When they go off, what do you do with all the water?"